What is the impact of AI on SEO in 2021 [Experts’ Opinion]

 I still think we’re a far cry from something that replaces marketers.
 I don’t think marketing campaigns should ever be entrusted to a machine entirely, no matter how complex the machine is.
 However, I do foresee AI as becoming a more firmly entrenched helping hand, helping us ferret out where we should put our efforts for better, more targeted results.

-I believe AI will have some significant image of SEO In 2020.
+I believe AI will have some significant image of SEO In 2021.
 The old days of keyword stuffing and black hat SEO are over.
 Search engines know now what we do and for how long.
 They know what we search on their engines as well as on social media sites.
 They can use this to target ads to us on a daily basis and in real-time.
 It makes marketing more targeted.
 AI will really take over SEO and the digital marketing world.
-It already has begun in 2019.

 Lisa loves helping others to thrive online through Content Marketing with Social Media, Blogging, and SEO.
 What good is knowledge if you cannot share it with others?
 She has 30+ years of experience in marketing/advertising with 8 years of experience in content marketing, social media, blogging, and SEO.
 Check out her latest eBook, “How to Tweet and Thrive on Twitter,” now on Amazon.